 The Emergency Service Patrol has at least four positive impacts on the Fairbanks community.
-First, the program’s 12-year longevity and reliability mean that the community and emergency service providers can count on its continuing role in managing the intensive needs of chronically inebriated people.
-Second, a vulnerable population has the ESP looking out for them on the streets, in parking lots and all public spaces to head-off victimization, cold-related injuries and death.
+First, the program’s longevity and reliability – it was formed in 2007 – mean that the community and emergency service providers can count on its continuing role in managing the intensive needs of chronically inebriated people.
+Second, a vulnerable population has the ESP looking out for them on the streets, in parking lots, and all public spaces to head-off victimization, cold-related injuries and death.
 Third, the ESP seeks care for individuals appropriate to their condition, thus cost-effectively conserving the community’s medical and emergency resources.
-Fourth, the ESP’s efforts reduce intimidating behaviors and make public spaces welcoming to all citizens of the Borough.
+Fourth, the ESP’s efforts reduce intimidating behaviors and make public spaces welcoming to all citizens of the Fairbanks North Star Borough.

-The ESP is an important program, as the numbers show, and this letter from Mayor Jim Matherly makes the city’s case for your financial support.
-The ESP benefits all residents by responding to calls for service, provides for the welfare of many – and your donation “levers” additional funding by encouraging others to give to this unique program.
+The ESP is an important program, as the numbers show, and this letter from Mayor David Pruhs makes the city’s case for your financial support.
+The ESP benefits all residents by responding to calls for service and provides for the welfare of many – in addition, your donation “levers” additional funding by encouraging others to give to this unique program.

 It is a unique relationship – a non-profit giving money to the city for its obligations to pubic safety – but it works and we are happy to play this role.
 Thank you for reading and thank you for donating or considering a donation to the ESP.